 This code is added on the Category page “Adventure Books”

-[...] // on a category page, productSKU and productName are not applicable and are set to false _paq.push(['setEcommerceView', productSku = false, // No product on Category page productName = false, // No product on Category page category = "Adventure Books" // Category Page, or array of up to 5 categories ]); _paq.push(['trackPageView']); [...]
+[...] // on a category page, productSKU and productName are not applicable and are set to false _paq.push(['setEcommerceView', productSku = false, // No product on Category page productName = false, // No product on Category page category = "Adventure Books" // Category Page, or array of up to 5 categories ]); // Calling trackPageView is required when tracking a product category view _paq.push(['trackPageView']); [...]

 Advanced Ecommerce Statistics API